Akali27/Python_Exercises/README.md

-# Python_Exercises
+## Election Analysis and Financial Analysis

-Two challenges to solve using Python by reading the large csv datasets.
+This repository contains two Python scripts that analyze election and financial data.
+Both scripts read data from CSV files, process the data, print the results before writing the data to text files.

-## Description
+## Scripts

-1-finance_records: The script to analyze a company's financial records calculates the following:
+1-election_analysis.py: The script analyzes a company's financial records and calculates the following:
-* The total number of months included in the dataset.
+ - The total number of months included in the dataset.
-* The total amount of revenue gained over the entire period.
+ - The total amount of revenue gained over the entire period.
-* The average change in revenue between months over the entire period.
+ - The average change in revenue between months over the entire period.
-* The greatest increase in revenue over the entire period.
+ - The greatest increase in revenue over the entire period.
-* The greatest decrease in revenue over the entire period.
+ - The greatest decrease in revenue over the entire period.

-2-vote_counting: The script to analyze poll data calculates the following:
+2-financial_analysis.py: The script analyzes poll data and calculates the following:
-* The total number of votes cast.
+- The total number of votes cast.
-* A complete list of candidates who received votes.
+- A complete list of candidates who received votes.
-* The percentage of votes each candidate won.
+- The percentage of votes each candidate won.
-* The total number of votes each candidate won.
+- The total number of votes each candidate won.
-* The winner of the election based on popular vote.
+- The winner of the election based on popular vote.

 ## Datasets